 In the Employment Tribunal and EAT, Caroline has acted for a number of employees in the insurance and financial services sectors claiming automatic unfair dismissal for making protected disclosures about breaches of legal and regulatory obligations.
 Caroline has also spoken about whistleblowing on television.

 Caroline provides straightforward advice, which always takes account of the commercial goals of the client.
 With extensive experience of acting for both employers and partnerships and LLP members, partners and senior executives, Caroline understands the pressures on both sides.
-She focuses on achieving the optimum outcome in a cost effective manner, while safeguarding reputation and managing financial exposure.
-She has brought complex matters to a successful conclusion following a trial and alternative dispute resolution methods (including mediation, expert determination and arbitration).
+She puts the client at the heart of each recommendation and focuses on achieving the optimum outcome in a cost effective manner, while safeguarding reputation and managing financial exposure.

 “lauded for her recent work in private equity fund management and unfair dismissal cases.”
 Clients were “impressed by her intelligence, work ethic, knowledge and devotion to the case” and felt they were “being represented in the best way possible” (Chambers 2016 – “Associate to Watch” for Contentious Partnership”)